Lower Saxony – Scotland

 Do both my tandem partner and I have to complete and submit Annex 4 of the application form?

-It is sufficient if only one of the partners sends a copy of the completed Annex 4, while the other partner clearly indicates that the said annex is included in the application in the other correlated application.
+It is sufficient if only one of the tandem partners sends a copy of the completed Annex 4, while the other partner clearly indicates in their correlated application that the said attachment is included in the application of their partner.
+Please note that Annex 4 is the only part of the application form that can only be submitted exclusively by one of the tandem partners.
+All other documents and attachments must be submitted individually by both tandem partners.

-Who is the academic collaborator that we should propose in the application form?
+Who should be the academic collaborator proposed in the application?

 You must propose an academic who will be available to you and your project in an advisory capacity as an academic collaborator.
 This person must be employed at a participating Scottish institution, although not necessarily at the home institution of the Scottish tandem partner.
 As the main tasks of the academic collaborator are to support the content of your project and to introduce the tandem to the research network, we recommend that you propose a person from your research environment.